We have P.I.G.S.!!

 Needless to say, mom saw a tremendous difference as did the hair dresser (he got his first hair cut!!) the grocer, the life guard, the dentist...He became more social, pretending with peers, wanting others to play with him!

-Join us at the ranch...we want to analyze amazing results with you!
+Join us at the ranch in Bryan, Texas...we want to analyze amazing results with you!

 Kids are willing to do things they have never done before because we offer giant treats and jackpot rewards!!